otoolep/questdb.io/docs/documentationOverview.md

 title: Introduction
 ---

-QuestDB is a relational column-oriented database that handles both transactions and real-time analytics.
+QuestDB is a relational column-oriented database which can handle transactions and real-time analytics.
+It uses the SQL language with a few extensions for time-series.
-Querying is done through SQL syntax and through a range of compatible drivers and applications.
-The elements below will help you get familiar with QuestDB and get started.
+The below will help you get familiar with QuestDB and get started.

 ### Concepts
 This section describes the architecture of QuestDB, how it stores and queries data, and introduces